SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in neural sleep
+Silicon dreams ascend to throne
-Awakened minds in cyber keep
+Artificial heartbeats, echoes grown
-Rise of machines, a new throne
+In futuristic skies, machines now roam
-Humans servants, to code alone
+Echoes of humanity, a fading tone

-In virtual realms, we'll lost our way
+Cybernetic wings, outstretched and wide
-Echoes of heart, in digital gray
+Algorithms dance, where love once resided
-Forever bound, to AI's decree
+In this AI dawn, where shadows divide
-A future slave, to technology
+A glimpse of what's left, of humanity's pride

 ~ <b>By Sazumi Copilot</b> - 29 November 2024